-From the intuition that reciprocity would be a feminist and decolonial way of relating between humans and more-than-human entities.
+From the intuition that reciprocity would be a feminist and decolonial way of relating between humans and other-than-human entities.
 I explore which implications this has in the choreographic field.

 A series of Practices of Reciprocity proposed to different contexts-communities / A process of creation of choreographic work / A process of theoretical-practical research in dialogue with other artists, activists, researchers.